17 comprehensive container security best practices for 2026

 Avoid introducing vulnerabilities through dependencies by updating them to newer versions with fixes.

-Note that although it is possible to also scan dependencies later, once the application is built, dependency scanning will be less accurate as some metadata information is not available, and it might be impossible for statically linked applications like Go or Rust.
+Be aware that waiting to scan dependencies until after the application is built will result in less accurate dependency scanning results.
+This is because some metadata information is not available, and it might be impossible for statically linked applications like Go or Rust.

 3. Use image scanning to analyze container images

-Image Scanning is easy to automate and enforce.
+Image scanning is easy to automate and enforce.
 It can be included as part of your CI/CD pipelines, triggered when new images are pushed to a registry, or verified in a cluster admission controller to make sure that non-compliant images are now allowed to run.
-Another option is installing Sysdig Node Image Analyzer to scan images as soon as they start running in the hosts where it is running.
+Another option is to scan images as soon as they start running.

 4. Enforce image content trust

-Container image integrity can be enforced by adding digital signatures via Docker Notary or similar, which then can be verified in the Admission Controller or the container runtime.
+Container image integrity can be enforced by adding digital signatures via Notary or similar tools, which then can be verified in the Admission Controller or the container runtime.

 $ docker trust key generate example1